 Having predicate adjectives means that we can describe subjects without putting the adjectives before him.
 Instead of having to say, “The good boy” followed by a verb, we can simply say, “the boy is good.”
 In this sentence, we can identify that “the boy” is the subject, “is” is the linking verb, and “good” is the predicate adjective.
 “Good” effectively renames the subject of the sentence.

 Let’s go through all of the possible linking verbs and give examples of predicate adjectives for each.
 The amount of possibilities is nearly limitless, but the number of linking verbs is very limited, so it is best to explore all of those options.
 The predicate adjectives follow each example in parentheses.
 For more practice, see if you can replace the given predicate adjectives for each example with another predicate adjective that works in the given sentence.

 The above adjective examples all feature linking verbs connecting the subject of the sentence to descriptive adjectives.
-Many more examples can be found online, in grammar books, and in other print sources.
+More examples can be found at Examples of Predicate Adjectives.

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!